Are you tempted by the market’s best sin stocks? We’ve rounded up our top picks to add to your portfolio right now.

 Companies that fall into the sin stock category include alcohol, marijuana, and tobacco manufacturers.

 Gambling stocks and weapons manufacturers can also fall into this category.

 Wondering where to buy the sin stocks mentioned in this article?
 Check out WeBull!
-WeBull is an investing app that’s great for beginners and experienced investors alike.
-They have no commissions, and they will give you free stocks just for signing up.
+WeBull is an investing app great for beginners and experienced investors.
+They have no commissions and will give you free stocks just for signing up.